Advanced Nagios Plugins Collection

 --regexresults (which is anchored for security) for strict validation to ensure all records returned are expected and authorized.
 The record, type and result(s) are output along with the DNS query timing perfdata for graphing DNS performance

 Infrastructure - Linux - OS, Network, Puppet, RAID, SSH, Clusters, Yum Security Updates

 check_puppet.rb- thorough, find out when Puppet stops properly applying manifests, if it's in the right environment, if it's --disabled, right puppet version etc

-check_disk_write.pl- canary write test, catches partitions getting auto-remounted read-only by Linux when it detects underlying storage I/O errors (often caused by malfunctioning block devices, raid arrays, failing disks)
+check_disk_write.pl- canary write test, catches partitions getting auto-remounted read-only by Linux when it detects underlying storage I/O errors (often caused by malfunctioning block devices, raid arrays, failing disks), see also

 check_linux_*.pl/.py- checks RAM used, CPU context switches, system file descriptors, interface errors / promiscous mode / duplex / speed / MTU / stats, load normalized per CPU core (more useful than the default check_load plugin which would need different configs for heterogenous hardware), timezone settings, users / groups present (eg. PAM/LDAP/SSSD integration is working), duplicate UID/GIDs (helps detects rogue uid 0 accounts and more common LDAP vs local id range overlap misconfigurations), check groups.allow contains only specific groups, huge pages are disabled (often recommended for Big Data and NoSQL systems such as Hadoop and MongoDB), any read-only filesystems (more of a sweep than

 check_ssh_login.pl- performs a full SSH login with username & password, good for testing your Dell DRAC / HP iLO infrastructure is properly secured and accessible.
 Also works for your Linux servers and even Mac OSX